Vipra

 However, since the competition is so high in CAT and less than 95 percentile can break your dream of joining a top college like IIM, the preparation for CAT requires a lot of focus, dedication, discipline and diligence.
 If you can do that, despite being an average student, you can crack the CAT exam.

-The CAT exam pattern hasn't changed since 2021.
-The test is conducted for 2 hours and there are 66 questions in total.
-Quants sections has 22 questions to be solved in 40 minutes.
-The difficulty level of the CAT is usually high and CAT 2024 will not be any different.
+As per the latest CAT exam pattern Quants sections has 22 questions to be solved in 40 minutes.
+The difficulty level of the CAT is usually high and CAT 2025 will not be any different.
+Now, lets look at the six strategies for CAT Quants preparation.

 Explore more MBA exams with upcoming dates